chipsalliance/firrtl-spec/spec.md

 # Circuit Components

 Circuit components are the named objects which may be contained within a module.
-They are: nodes, wires, registers, ports, and submodule instances.
+They are: nodes, wires, registers, ports, submodule instances, and memories.

-TODO: What about `mem`s?

 ## Nodes